valericus/sqlist/README.rst

 Usage
 =====

 SQLite object behaves mostly like casual Python list.
-For example you can create SQList from list
+For example you can create SQList from list.

 >>> import sqlist
 >>> values = sqlist.SQList([1, 2, 3])
 >>> values
 sqlist.SQList([1, 2, 3])

-You can get item from list by index
+You can get item from list by index.

 >>> values[0]
 1